 There was a neat square window cut into the left side of his chest.
-Skin and muscle had been bloodlessly incised down to the ribcage, and a rib-spreader inserted between the fourth and fifth ribs.
+Skin and muscle had been bloodlessly incised down to the ribcage, and a rib-spreader inserted between the fifth and sixth ribs.
 Stainless steel gleamed against the wet, pink arches of bone.
 The opening was wide enough for a surgeon’s hand.
 Kakashi knew this, because the surgeon’s hand was in his chest, inserted almost to the wrist.

 It withdrew, taking a jellied clump of dark red matter with it.
 Bloodclot.

 Kakashi was not a person prone to hysteria, but if he had been able to draw his own breath, he would have screamed then.
 And probably kept screaming for a while.
 But he couldn’t.
 The ventilator breathed for him, a calm, implacable metronome.
 He couldn’t feel or move his torso, couldn’t even make his breath hitch.